Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Simulation Results

-The learning results for total power optimization and the corresponding CRLB performance are illustrated in Fig. \ref{fig:sensing}.
-As seen in Fig. \ref{fig:total power}, the algorithm demonstrates rapid convergence.
-Under the same CRLB threshold settings, the total power consumption in the pure sensing scenario is significantly lower than that in the ISAC case.
-This is expected, as ISAC systems must allocate sufficient power to meet both sensing and communication requirements, particularly for maximizing communication performance.
 Moreover, both the location and velocity CRLBs in the pure sensing case closely align with their respective thresholds.
-In contrast, in the ISAC scenario (refer to Fig. \ref{fig:CRLB_MCG_ILS}), the velocity CRLB matches its threshold loosely.
+In contrast, in the ISAC scenario (refer to Fig. \ref{fig:CRLB_MCG_ILS} and Fig. \ref{fig:Velocity_threshold_CRLB}), the velocity CRLB matches its threshold loosely.
 This difference arises because, in pure sensing, any enhancement in CRLB performance directly benefits from increased sensing power.
-However, in ISAC, power allocation is optimized primarily for communication performance, with CRLB constraints being satisfied, potentially loosely, within acceptable margins.
+However, in ISAC, PA is optimized primarily for communication performance, with CRLB constraints being satisfied, potentially loosely, within acceptable margins.